Corporate Retreat Catering: A 5-Step Guide to Planning a Summer Retreat

 Many teams turn to Culinary Eye for corporate catering services that fit the setting and the pace of the retreat.
 In this blog, we’ll walk through what goes into corporate retreat catering—from early planning to menu choices and the details that bring everything together.

-Defining the Retreat’s Purpose, People & Format
+Defining the Retreat’s Purpose, Guests & Format

 Key elements to define at the start: